 And the first step is being brave enough and willing enough and vulnerable enough to admit that we need some help—and asking for it.

 For more information on PADS, read Melissa Giarrosso’s 2015 article on overcoming post-adoption depression and bonding issues.

 There’s so much out there—do a quick search on the web, and you’ll see.
 But, here are some good resources to get you started.

-Post Adoption Depression: Stressed, Depressed and Parenting?
-How do We Cope with Ourselves and Parent as Well?
+Post-Adoption Depression: Stressed, Depressed, and Parenting?
+How do We Cope with Ourselves and our Parent as Well?
 [Editor’s Note: This is a PDF.]

 I’ve also seen it referred to as post-adoption depression or PAD.
 Without the -s.